-- Always turn a chain-based cut-off saw OFF when performing maintenance on the saw including diamond chain tensioning. - Never use equipment that is not functioning properly.
-Have the cut-off saw repaired by qualified service personnel. - Turn engine OFF before refueling.
+- Always turn the saw OFF when performing maintenance on the saw including diamond chain tensioning. - Never use equipment that is not functioning properly.
+Have the saw repaired by qualified service personnel. - Turn engine OFF before refueling.
 Keep away from open flame.
 Always provide adequate ventilation when handling fuel.
-Move chain-based cut-off saw at least 10 feet (3 m) away from refueling area before starting. - SealPro® diamond chains require a minimum water pressure of 20 psi (1.4 bar).
-Insufficient water supply may result in excessive wear to the diamond chain, which can lead to loss of strength and diamond chain breakage. - Never start a chain-based cut-off saw unless the guide bar, diamond chain and side cover are properly installed.
+Move the saw at least 10 feet (3 m) away from refueling area before starting. - Diamond chains require a minimum water pressure of 20 psi (1.4 bar).
+Insufficient water supply may result in excessive wear to the diamond chain, which can lead to loss of strength and diamond chain breakage. - Never start the saw unless the guide bar, diamond chain and side cover are properly installed.